3ackdoor/demo-api/README.md

 # Example Go Project

-This project is example for learning Golang design pattern and structuring folder by using OOP knownlegde under the hood
+This project is an example for learning Golang design pattern and structuring folder by using OOP knowlegde under the hood

 ## TODO
   - connect to database